William-Lake/job_finder/README.md

 ## Usage

 Job Finder has an included `Driver` script whose intent is to manage interaction with the `job_finder` module.
-You can either make use of the Driver script, or you can use `job_finder` directly.

 ### Using the Driver script

-Just like `job_finder`, the `Driver` script provies three main functions:
+The `Driver` script provies three main functions:

 - Add a recipient
 - Remove a recipient